Write to us

 The hybrid model — in-house for run-the-business creative, external for change-the-business creative — is the right answer for most operating brands.
 The trap is the in-between: an in-house team that's expected to handle high-stakes brand work without the distance it requires, or an external agency that's billed for daily content production at agency rates.
 Both produce mediocre work and frustrated operators.

-Kaelo Marketing & Media operates as the in-house studio for the Commerce and Textiles divisions, and selectively as an external partner for outside enterprises whose brand work benefits from operating-bench creative.
+Kaelo Digital Marketing operates as the in-house studio for the e-commerce and textile activities, and selectively as an external partner for outside enterprises whose brand work benefits from operating-bench creative.
 The duality is intentional: it lets us see the in-house perspective from the inside, and the external perspective from being one.
 Either model done seriously beats both done casually.